Monsters of Verity Duology Review(ish)

 Also, if that doesn't convince you of the brilliance of this duology, here's a little part of an interview Victoria Schwab did for Barnes and Noble Teen:

-I’m intensely fascinated by monsters.
+What was the initial inspiration for what became This Savage Song?Can you imagine how many monsters would be in the world right now if all the violence actually bred demons?I’m intensely fascinated by monsters.
 Not just the external and obvious kind that go bump in the night, but the kind that lurk within humans.
 My books tend to explore the theme of inner demons, and I wanted to play with that in a more concentrated way, to examine two characters: a monstrous boy who wanted to be human, and a human girl who thought she needed to be monstrous.

 The inspiration for Verity itself came from a very dark place: reality.
 Surrounded as we are by so many acts of violence, I began to wonder: what if there was an aftermath?
 Not just the loss, the shrapnel, but something psychic, something cosmic.
 That question gave way to the monsters of Verity, each born from an act of violence.